m13253/discord-mic-bot/README.md

 2. Inside the settings panel of your new application, click on "Bot".

 3. Create a new bot.
-When asked about permissions, simply leave blank is enough.
+When asked about permissions, simply leaving blank is enough.

 4. Click on "Copy Token".